 Hi, I'm Paige.

-I'm an MBA-educated, professional woman with 17 years of experience working for multiple Fortune 100 & 500 companies.
-My career focus for the past decade has been the Fintech space.
-I worked very hard to get to where I am professionally, but there is a side of me that very few of my colleagues, mentors, or business acquaintances are aware of…
+I'm an MBA-educated, professional woman with 18 years of experience working for multiple Fortune 500 companies.
+I worked very hard to get to where I am professionally, and this is where I’d normally start listing off my professional accolades if I was at a conference or networking event.
+Instead, I am exposing something that few of my colleagues, mentors, or business acquaintances are aware of… at least until they come across this site.

 I am also an autoimmune warrior, eating disorder survivor, author, and podcast host.
 I discovered when I began sharing my health journey after decades of struggling with multiple autoimmune diseases, disordered eating, perfectionism, and people pleasing that far too many high achieving women could relate to the struggle of being invisibly unwell.